ufrisk/pcileech-fpga/readme.md

 Support PCILeech/MemProcFS development:
 =======================================
-**I'm not involved with hardware sold by 3rd parties!
-If you purchase hardware to use PCILeech/MemProcFS please consider supporting the project as well!**

 PCILeech and MemProcFS are hobby projects of mine.
 I put a lot of time and energy into my projects.
-The time being most of my spare time - since I'm not able to work with this.
-Unfortunately since some aspects also relate to hardware I also put quite some of money into my projects.
+The time being most of my spare time.
 If you think PCILeech and/or MemProcFS are awesome tools and/or if you had a use for them it's now possible to contribute.

-Please do note that PCILeech and MemProcFS are free and open source - as such I'm not expecting sponsorships; even though a sponsorship would be very much appreciated.
-I'm also not able to promise product features, consultancy or other things in return for a sponsorship.
-A sponsorship will have to stay a sponsorship and no more.

  - Github Sponsors: [`https://github.com/sponsors/ufrisk`](https://github.com/sponsors/ufrisk)

+To all my sponsors, Thank You :sparkling_heart: